See below for "before-and-after" restoration photos!

 I'm sure Daniel's eye issues went undiagnosed.
 Nonetheless, Daniel passed the physical examination at the time of his enlistment and was found fit to be a soldier.

-*Note: The significant difference in Daniel's eyes can’t be blamed on a smile, or any other facial expression that might distort a person's features, because it was not the custom to show emotion or facial expressions in photographs in this time period.
+*Note: The significant difference in Daniel's eyes can NOT be blamed on a smile, or any other facial expression that might distort a person's features, because it was not the custom to show emotion or facial expressions in photographs in this time period.
 Daniel is photographed with what we today call a “resting face”—which shows his features as they naturally are.